sergejsvisockis/order-service/README.md

 A connection pool has to be used as well since the database connection opening is an expensive operation.

 Since an application is experiencing a high load occasionally (once in 3 months) leveraging the local cache in each instance of the distributed application might be more applicable.
-This particular case require neither a distributed cache nor patterns like CQRS.
-At the same time a lot depends on other non-functional requirements that might be in place.
+This particular case requires neither a distributed cache nor patterns like CQRS.
+At the same time, a lot depends on other non-functional requirements that might be in place.

 For the local in-memory cache a Caffeine cahce is being used.
 Since there is a high load occasionally from multiple